colaberry/trust-before-intelligence-book/manuscript/appendix/appendix_b_inpact_framework_reference.md

 ---

-### Ã¢ÂÅ’ Anti-Pattern 5: "Users Don't Need to See Sources"
+### ❌ Anti-Pattern 5: "Users Don't Need to See Sources"

 **Problem:** Black-box agents erode trust.
 "Because I said so" doesn't work for humans or agents.